hydralauncher/hydra-docs/themes.md

 ### Fork the hydra-themes repository

-Begin logged in to your GitHub account, you can go to the Hydra Themes [fork page](https://github.com/hydralauncher/hydra-themes/fork)
+Being logged in to your GitHub account, you can go to the Hydra Themes [fork page](https://github.com/hydralauncher/hydra-themes/fork)

 Create the fork and then clone it into your machine.